Membership

 Term of service: Four years.
 Terms begin November 1 and end October 31.

 Prerequisite: Candidates must have a deep interest in diversity, equity, and inclusion and a commitment to working collaboratively.
-After submitting the volunteer opportunities form, applicants are asked to provide a one-page letter of interest indicating 1) why they want to join the committee and 2) the experiences and activities they have had that demonstrate a commitment to diversity, equity, and inclusion.
+After submitting the volunteer opportunities form, applicants must provide a one-page letter of interest indicating 1) why they want to join the committee, and 2) the experiences and activities they have had that demonstrate a commitment to diversity, equity, and inclusion.
+Letters of interest will be evaluated across four criteria: intent/focus, passion, commitment, and engagement.
+Members of BIPOC, LGTBQIA+, and other underrepresented communities are especially encouraged to apply.

-Responsibilities: Surgery STAT is a collaborative column between ACVS and dvm360 magazine.
-Articles are written for the primary care practitioner with basic surgical experience and provide tips for preoperative preparation, surgical techniques, and postoperative care.
+Responsibilities: Articles in the dvm360 magazine are written for the primary care practitioner with basic surgical experience and provide tips for preoperative preparation, surgical techniques, and postoperative care.
 As an example, an article might discuss “how to avoid this possible complication” or “when doing this, here’s something to remember that might make things easier.”
-Articles are typically 500-800 words in length. dvm360 magazine compensates Surgery STAT writers $150 for each article published.
+Articles are typically 500-800 words in length. dvm360 magazine compensates writers $150 for each article published.

-Note: Volunteers who write for dvm360 magazine Surgery STAT may also volunteer to serve a committee or advisory group.
+Note: Volunteers who write for dvm360 magazine surgery articles may also volunteer to serve on a committee or advisory group.

 Responsibilities: The Examination Committee (EC), working with an examination consultant, prepares, administers, and grades the Phase I Surgical Knowledge Examination and Phase II Surgical Competency Examination.